cokelaer/bioservices/bioservices/doc/source/quickstart.rst

-.. seealso:: Reference guide of :class:`bioservices.kegg.KEGG` for more details
+.. seealso:: Reference guide of :class:`bioservices.kegg.Kegg` for more details
 .. seealso:: Reference guide of :ref:`kegg_tutorial` for more details

 WSDbfetch service
 ==================

 There is a uniprot module that allows to access to the uniprot WSDL.
-However, there are really few service and the only relevant method returns raw data that the user will need to scan.
+However, there are really few services and the only relevant method returns raw data that the user will need to scan.
 For instance::

     >>> from bioservices import WSDbfetch
     >>> w = WSDbfetch()
-    >>> data = w.fetchBatch("uniprot" ,"zap70_human", "xml", "raw")
+    >>> data = w.fetchBatch("uniprot", "zap70_human", "xml", "raw")